hjkmines/GitConnect/README.md

 Project is: finished with option to expand functionality and DRY out code.

 ## Inspiration
-The inspiration for GitConnect came when I realized there was a need for a network site for developers that are looking into enter the technology industry.
-This web application allows users that are interested in showcasing their projects and experience to a group of developers!
+The inspiration for GitConnect came when I realized there was a need for a network site for developers that are looking to enter the technology industry.
+This web application allows users to showcase their projects and experience to a group of developers alike!

 ## Contact
 Created by [Tony Kim](https://www.linkedin.com/in/hyung-kim/)